Skip to content

 URL: https://arxiv.org/abs/2210.03629

 The core RUN loop — "think, call tools, observe results, repeat" — implements the ReAct (Reason + Act) paradigm described in this paper.
 ReAct is now the standard architecture for LLM agent loops across the industry (LangChain AgentExecutor, OpenAI Assistants, Claude Code, and others all follow the same pattern).
-DvalinCode's implementation in src/agent/runner.ts (AgentRunner.runIteration) is an independent TypeScript realization of the same idea.
+DvalinCode's implementation in src/agent/runner.ts (AgentRunner.runTurn) is an independent TypeScript realization of the same idea.

 OpenAI tool_calls Protocol